karrycute005/DSA-SQL-PROJECT-/README.md

 ### DATA SOURCES:

 The primary source of the data used is KMS Case study.csv and KMS Order status.csv .
-It was provided by the DSA (Incubator Hub).
 You can download it in file repository at the top.

 ### TOOL USED:
 - SQL server( for Querying and Analysis)